Drum and bass: Anglosphere

-Latin America

-The most prominent Drum & Bass artists include DJ Marky, XRS and Zardonic.

-Brazilian drum and bass is sometimes referred to as "sambass", with a specific samba-influenced style and sound.

-Venezuela was home to many crews including ones led by Adam F, Dieselboy, AK1200 and many more.
-Due to the current political climate, however, most crews and promoters have left the country.

-Argentina is home to the +160 crew led by Bad Boy Orange, and Killerdrumz, who organized the first Therapy Sessions events in the region.

-Colombia is home to the currently largest Drum & Bass scene, being Bogotá the city where most of the collectives that organize events are located.
-Among them are RE.SET, La Modular, Silentzcorp, WomandBass, Treesounds, Autonotek and Bogotá Project.
-Several labels have also emerged there, including I.D Bogotá Music, Inbassion Recs and Singular Files.
-Bogotá is also the home of the Radikal Styles Festival that brings together local talent and international big names.
-Other cities where Drum & Bass collectives have emerged include Medellín (Dnb Medellín), Tunja (Bass Animal Recordings) and Zipaquirá (Outbreak Frequencies).

 Media presence

 Today, drum and bass is widely promoted using different methods such as video sharing services like YouTube and Dailymotion, blogs, radio, and television, the latter being the most uncommon method.
 More recently, music networking websites such as SoundCloud and Mixcloud have become powerful tools for artist recognition, providing a vast platform that enables quick responses to new tracks.
 Record labels have adopted the use of podcasts.
 Prior to the rise of the internet, drum and bass was commonly broadcast over pirate radio.